Student talking with an advisor in their office

 Any courses that you did not complete or pass (grades of F, K, I, U, W, X) may be repeated with financial aid.

 If you get a grade of incomplete (I) for a course, you will usually need to complete it by the end of the next term.
 You will not need to re-register for that course or be able to receive more financial aid for it.
-Check with your academic adviser for help.
+Check with your academic advisor for help.

 You can appeal your SAP status for any of the reasons listed below.
 You must include supporting documents for most, unless it says otherwise.